KabraNishanth/ProperCaseDirective/README.md

 I dont want to talk about Caps lock.
 Hope you understand where am i taking you.

 By ading this simple angular directive in your markup as follows:
-Name: <input proper-case type="text" ng-model="user.propercasedname">
+"Name: <input proper-case type="text" ng-model="user.propercasedname">"

 User can enter plain text without any no shift press/unpress, caps lock on/off frenzy.